Writing a Student Learning Outcome

 What are Learning Outcomes?

-Learning Outcome: a specific statement that defines, in behavioral terms, what a student should know, think, or be able to do upon completing a course of study or a set of activities.
+A learning outcome is a specific statement that defines, in behavioral terms, what a student should know, think, or be able to do upon completing a course of study or a set of activities.

 Learning Outcome Examples